keotikalpha/jeremy-vert/README.md

-- 👋 Hi, I’m @keotikalpha
+- 👋 Hi, I’m @JEREMY VERT
-- 👀 I’m interested in ...
+- 👀 I’m interested in DOING WORK AND PROJECTS
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently Learning science in information technology.
 - 💞️ I’m looking to collaborate on tracking a device location
 - 📫 How to reach me Whatsapp on 0740267137